arduino/arduino-cloud-cli/README.md

 # arduino-cloud-cli

-arduino-cloud-cli is a command line interface that allows to exploit the features of Arduino IoT Cloud.
-As of now, it is possible to provision a device.
+arduino-cloud-cli is a command line tool that empowers users to access the major features of Arduino IoT Cloud from a terminal.

 ### Requirements